azdavis/millet/docs/errors.md

 ## 5012

+A binding, like with `val`, was not exhaustive.

-This is effectively the same error as 5011, but it emitted for singular bindings, like with `val`.
+This is effectively the same error as 5011, but for singular bindings.

 ```sml
 (* error *)